-Are you ready to trade the ordinary for a high-octane immersion into the rugged soul of the Maine Highlands?
-At Moose River Lookout, we believe that life is better when you’re exploring the wild.
-Northern Maine is a technical masterpiece of nature, offering a “Gold Standard” circuit of trails that challenge the body and refuel the spirit.
+Are you ready for a high-energy trip into the rugged soul of the Maine Highlands?
+At Moose River Lookout, we believe life is better when you explore the wild.
+Northern Maine is a masterpiece of nature.
+Specifically, it offers a circuit of trails that challenge the body and refuel the spirit.

 1. Mount Katahdin (Baxter State Park)

-The “Crown Jewel” of the North.
-As Maine’s tallest peak and the northern terminus of the Appalachian Trail, Katahdin is the ultimate test of integrity.
+This is the “Crown Jewel” of the North.
+As Maine’s tallest peak, it is the famous end of the Appalachian Trail.

 -

-The Payout: Navigate the exhilarating Knife Edge Trail for a mind-blowing vertical experience and 360-degree panoramic vistas.
+The Payout: Navigate the Knife Edge Trail for a vertical experience and panoramic views.

 -